tobiaswittenburg/M365Prompts/README.md

 # M365Prompts
-Here are some useful M365 promps
+Here are some useful M365 promps that I found useful.

+## Time bookings

 ```
 I need to book my time for today.
 Please take a look at my calendar today and make a table with the following columns: Name of meeting, Duration in minutes.
 Format this as a table.